zjukg/AdaMF-MAT/README.md

 ## 🌈 Model Architecture
 ![Model_architecture](figure/model.png)

+## 🔔 News
+- 2024-04 We preprint a new paper [MyGO: Discrete Modality Information as Fine-Grained Tokens for Multi-modal Knowledge Graph Completion](https://arxiv.org/abs/2404.09468).
+- 2024-03 We release the [Repo](https://github.com/zjukg/NATIVE) for our paper: [NativE: Multi-modal Knowledge Graph Completion in the Wild](https://www.techrxiv.org/doi/full/10.36227/techrxiv.171259566.60211714), SIGIR 2024
+- 2024-02 Our paper has been accepted by LREC-COLING 2024.

 ## 💻 Data preparation
 We use the MMKG datasets proposed in [MMRNS](https://github.com/quqxui/MMRNS).
 You can refer to this repo to download the multi-modal embeddings of the MMKGs and put them in `embeddings/`.
+We prepare a processed version of the multi-modal embeddings and you can download from [Google Drive](https://drive.google.com/drive/folders/1UJSfnb8DEx2s-k8zaQx1fWUw5f45GBpI?usp=sharing)

 ## 🚀 Training and Inference